lishilin63/CNN-Feature-Visualization/README.md

 ## Contribution statement:

-* Dong, Jiayi:
+* Dong, Jiayi: Programmed the Mnist CNN model and visulize the mnist dataset on the layer base.
-* Li, Shilin: Programmed the Mnist CNN model and visulize the mnist dataset on the layer base.
-Coded on the cat and dog classification, and write the visualization function to explore the feature extracted from each channel.
+* Li, Shilin: Coded on the cat and dog classification, and write the visualization function to explore the feature extracted from each channel.
 Summarize the feature differences for the CNN learning process.
-Trained the classification model in cats & dogs dataset.
+* Lin: Trained the classification model in cats & dogs dataset.
 Programmed on visualizing each filter from each layer of the VGG 16 model.
-Coded on the heatmap in explore the contrast area when CNN is doing classification.
-Created the PPT and organize the presentation structure.
+* Zhu, Wenting: Coded on the saliency map to explore the contrast area when CNN is doing classification.

-* Lin:
-* Zhu, Wenting:
+All members contributed equally to this project.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.